Your power animal

 a powerful but benevolent sorcerer of the Yaqui Indian tradition.
 The pesky gnat

-on the nose revealed to Carlos what it was that he had to transcend.
-But in his
+on the nose revealed to Carlos what he had to transcend.
+In his

-- a fear of his own manufacture.
-And up close gnats is ugly.
+It was a fear of his own manufacture - even though up close gnats is ugly.

 This was one of my

 favorite figurines recovered from site 2601.
 The angle in this photo